ThatSirWaffles/woffl/terms.md

 # Terms of Service
-<i>Last updated on 10/11/2024</i>
+<i>Last updated on 23/05/2025</i>

-By using this website or interacting with our services *(including connecting through third-party OAuth providers like Roblox and Discord)*, you agree to comply with the following terms and conditions.
-The current span of these terms extends to groups like Skyrden, but any services operated by <b>woffl</b> most definitely adhere.
+By using this website or interacting with 'our services' *(any service under the woffl.net domain)*, you agree to comply with the following terms and conditions.

 ### 1. Acceptance of Terms
-By accessing or using this site, including services connected via third-party OAuth integrations *(e.g., Roblox, Discord)*, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service and our [Privacy Policy](privacy).
+By accessing or using this site, including our services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service and our [Privacy Policy](privacy).

 ### 2. Account Creation
 You may need to create an account on our site to access certain features.
 You agree to provide accurate, current, and complete information during the registration process.
 You are responsible for maintaining the confidentiality of your account credentials.

-### 3. OAuth Integrations
+### 3. Third-Party Integrations
 By using third-party services such as Roblox or Discord to authenticate and connect to our site, you grant us permission to access the necessary account information required for the integration.
-This may include profile information and usage data as specified by each OAuth provider's policies.
+This may include profile information and personal statistics as specified by each OAuth provider's notice.

-Roblox OAuth: By linking your Roblox account, you consent to our access to your public Roblox data as permitted by Roblox's API and privacy policies.
+By linking a third-party account, you consent to our access to your personal data as permitted by the third-party's API and privacy policies.
-Discord OAuth: By linking your Discord account, you consent to our access to your Discord profile information as permitted by Discord's API and privacy policies.

 ### 4. Use of Services
 You agree to use our website and services for lawful purposes only.
 You must not: